-Some ongoing campus initiatives to reduce food insecurity are ongoing during the Covid-19 disruptions:
+The following campus initiatives to reduce food insecurity are ongoing during the Covid-19 disruptions:

 - Family Food Grants are available for students with families who are experiencing food insecurity